-A shift interlock function is employed in the automatic transmission system to ensure safe starting of the vehicle.
+A shift interlock function is employed in the automat-

+ic transmission system to ensure safe starting of the vehicle.

-To shift the selector lever from the "P" to the any other position, you have to depress the brake pedal fully then push the release button on the selector lever when the ignition switch is in the "ON" position.
+To shift the selector lever from the "P" to the any other position, you have to depress the brake pedal fully when the ignition switch is in the "ON" position.
 This prevents the vehicle from lurching when it is started.

-If the shift lever does not move from the "P" position with the brake pedal depressed and the release button pushed in, refer to the "Shift lock release" section in chapter 3.
+If the shift lever does not move from the "P" position with the brake pedal depressed, refer to the "Shift lock release" section in this chapter.

-▼ R (Reverse)
+▼R (Reverse)